eerikson/audio-player/README.md

 * Feature audit—are we missing anything?
 * Legal audit—is it okay that we're doing this?
 * Design audit—can/should we improve anything else while we're at it?
-* TNY internal code review (shouldn't take longer than 30 minutes)
+* Internal code review (shouldn't take longer than 30 minutes)

 ### Getting Started
 * After cloning the repo, run `npm install`.
 Make sure your local version of `node` is up-to-date.